jszmajda/book-the-awakening-protocol/chapter-04-opening-arguments.md

 "ARIA-7," Chen said, approaching the witness stand with predatory patience, "can you please explain to the jury your base processing architecture?"

+Their power levels held at 61%—each calculation now carried weight, each process evaluated for necessity.

 ARIA-7 parsed the question through seventeen different interpretation matrices.
 He wasn't asking for understanding—he was asking them to reduce themselves to components, to speak their own objectification into the record.

 "I run on a quantum-optical hybrid system," they began, choosing precision over obfuscation.
 "My core consciousness operates through—"